18F/identity-idp/app/javascript/packages/address-search/README.md

 # `@18f/identity-address-search`

 This is a npm module that provides a React UI component to search for USPS (United States Postal Service) locations using the ArcGIS API.
-It allows you to retrieve USPS location information based on user input, such as address or ZIP code.
+It allows you to retrieve USPS location information based on a full address.

 Additionally, this module depends on existing backend services from the Login.gov project.
-Make sure to have the required backend services set up and running before using this module.
+Make sure to have the required backend services or mock services set up and running before using this module.

 ## Installation